ha1shu/Uber_End-to-End_Project/README.md

 ## UBER END-TO-END PROJECT (Internship Project)

+This project is an end-to-end real-time data engineering pipeline built on Azure.
+The data originates from an external REST API and is first ingested using Azure Data Factory (ADF).
+ADF orchestrates and retrieves the raw data from the API, then stores it in the Bronze layer for raw data retention.

-This project is a real-time data engineering pipeline.
-Data is generated from a web application and pushed to Azure Event Hub.
-Spark Structured Streaming consumes the events, performs transformations and validations, and loads the processed data into a Star Schema data warehouse for analytics and reporting.
+After ingestion, the data is published to Azure Event Hub, which acts as a real-time streaming platform.
+Apache Spark Structured Streaming continuously consumes the events from Event Hub, performs data cleansing, validation, and business transformations, and enriches the records as required.

+The transformed data is then processed through a Medallion Architecture consisting of Bronze, Silver, and Gold layers.
+The Bronze layer stores raw data, the Silver layer contains cleaned and validated data, and the Gold layer contains business-ready datasets.

+In the Gold layer, a Star Schema data model is implemented with fact and dimension tables to support analytical workloads.
+Finally, the curated data can be consumed by reporting and BI tools for dashboards, KPI tracking, and business insights.
 ## Project Architecture

 ![Project Architecture](https://github.com/anshlambagit/Uber_Data_Engineer_Project/blob/main/architecture.png)